Guangyuan Jiang

 guangyuan2.jpg

-I am Guangyuan Jiang (姜广源), a final-year undergrad (‘25) majoring in Artificial Intelligence at Yuanpei College, Peking University.
+I am Guangyuan Jiang (姜广源), a final-year undergrad (‘25) at Yuanpei College, Peking University.
+I will be joining MIT Brain and Cognitive Sciences as a PhD student starting this fall.

 In general, I am interested in languages in and about the mind—the dynamic interplay between language, culture, and thought.
 I seek to build models of human language to uncover the core cognitive and computational principles that shape language, and to develop human-like machines to reverse-engineer the mind through language.
-On the machine side, my primary goal is to develop machines that can learn and reason in ways similar to humans, revealing the cultural origin of intelligence.
+On the machine side, my primary goal is to develop machines that can learn and reason in human-like ways, revealing the cultural origin of intelligence.

 Selected Publications